-- Enhance your Spanish skills while also learning about Spanish culture and history during BCA’s required pre-semester course.
-This three-week course ensures that you’re set to succeed in your Spanish-language courses abroad and helps you begin to acclimate to life in Barcelona – on of the most beautiful and culturally rich cities in the world.
+- Refine your Spanish skills while also learning about Spanish culture and history during BCA’s pre-semester course.
+This three-week course ensures that you’re set to succeed in your Spanish-language courses abroad and helps you begin to acclimate to life in Barcelona – one of the most beautiful and culturally rich cities in the world.

 - Join intercambio – a program designed for English and Spanish language students to meet throughout the week to practice their language skills together.
 This program provides you with an opportunity to meet Spaniards of different ages, origins and diverse life experiences.

 - Get to know your new home and meet new people by volunteering with local organizations working in the city.
 The BCA Resident Director can help connect you to a local community partner to learn more about the work they do and ways that you can be of service to their mission.